teamzeromagic/zeromagic-docs/docs/flow-builder/blocks/flow-control/for-loop-items.md

 ### Return Value

-`items` - Returns an array containing the modified or filtered items based on the code executed within the _Continues Until True_ branch.
+`val` - Returns an array containing the modified or filtered items based on the code executed within the _Continues Until True_ branch.
 If the collection is not modified, the original collection is returned.

 :::warning Deleting For Loop Items